 There have not been any significant changes when it comes to the largest industries.
 Industries in the UK are still highly diversified with an emphasis on services.
 The largest industries by employment are health care & social assistance and retail trade.
 Other relevant industries include manufacturing, construction, professional scientific & technical activities, and administrative & support service activities.

 The UK labor force has increased slightly over the last year.
 It has grown to 32.9 million (32.6 million in 2014).
 Meanwhile, the country has managed to reduce the unemployment rate to 4.9% (5.7% in 2014).
 If we look at the unemployment by region, we can see that the lowest rate is found in the East at 3.2%.
 Meanwhile, the North East still finds itself with the highest unemployment rate at 7.5%, despite slightly increased numbers (7.7% in 2014).

 Household Income and Poverty

-The UK still ranks above average in terms of income equality.
+The UK still ranks above average in terms of income equality (according to the Gini index).
 In 2015, the median household income has decreased to USD 30’526 (42’440 in 2014).
 Other than that, there have not been any significant changes regarding household income and poverty.
 Still, about 15% of the population live below the poverty line.
 Please note that the reported change in the country’s minimum wage (USD 8.68 in 2015 / USD 10.20 in 2014) is due to changes in the official exchange rate.
 The hourly minimum wage (aged 21+) still stands at GBP 6.65.